alexp03674/alexp03674.github.io/docs/index.md

 ## About this Manual

-This manual is meant to help new players get started and gain confidence by overviewing general applications of the game.
+This manual is designed to help new players get started and gain confidence by overviewing general applications of the game.

 This guide covers the three game modes: